IBM/app-modernization-coexistence-layer/README.md

 Use a client either [pgAdmin4]() or [psql]() to connect to the PostgreSQL database using the credentials created in previous step.
 Here, the steps are provided using `psql` CLI.

 Execute the following steps to create a database and tables schema required before the data replication.
-A `.sql` file has been provided in this repository at `...`.
+The `.sql` files have been provided in this repository at `...` to create schema, check data and clean-up the database.
+Run the following command to create new db `demodb`, its schema and tables.

 ```
-psql postgres://< username >:< password >@< db-hostname >:< port >/< database > -f cp-postgre-ddl.sql
+$ psql postgres://< username >:< password >@< db-hostname >:< port >/< database > -f cp-postgre-ddl.sql
+CREATE DATABASE
+psql (13.3, server 12.5)
+SSL connection (protocol: TLSv1.3, cipher: TLS_AES_256_GCM_SHA384, bits: 256, compression: off)
+You are now connected to database "demodb" as user "ibm_cloud_5e71779b_bab3_4cda_b460_82838f00a1a2".
+psql:cp-postgre-ddl.sql:3: NOTICE:  schema "public" already exists, skipping
+CREATE SCHEMA
+SET
+CREATE TABLE
+CREATE TABLE
+CREATE TABLE
+CREATE TABLE
 ```

 The tables created and its data(if any) can be checked using the following command: